loechel/praesentationen/plone-and-python-community.rst

 .. note::

+    Philip

     The Zope and the CMF provided all sorts of great tools to create content, control its publication, set its display, add interactivity via user input and theme the resulting web application.

     And it looked terrible!!!

 ----